Haythere-io/elastic-ms-dhcp-logging/README.md

 With big thanks to Guy Bruneau and his blog post at https://isc.sans.edu/diary/27198 His blogpost was a great help but needed a little tweaking to get things working.

-## Start By creating the ilm policy.
+## Create the ilm policy.

+Start by adding the ilm policy with the following command in the Kibana Dev tools.

 ```
 PUT  _ilm/policy/microsoft.dhcp